Spencer Rattler: 2022

 As the starting quarterback for South Carolina in 2022, Rattler led his team to an 8–5 record.
-He threw 3,012 passing yards and scored 18 touchdowns but also threw 12 interceptions.
-At the end of the regular season, he led the Gamecocks in two massive upsets.
+He threw 3,012 passing yards and scored eighteen touchdowns but also threw twelve interceptions.
+His performance in the first ten games of the season was described as "underwhelming": he averaged 198 passing yards and threw more interceptions than touchdowns.
+However, at the end of the regular season, he led the Gamecocks in two massive upsets.
 He threw 438 passing yards and six touchdowns in a win over No. 5 Tennessee, breaking the program record for most touchdown passes in a game.
 The following week, he played for 360 yards and two touchdowns in a win over No. 8 Clemson, South Carolina's archrival, becoming the first South Carolina starting quarterback to beat Clemson since Connor Shaw in 2013.
 With these wins, Rattler became the first South Carolina quarterback to ever win back-to-back games against top 10 teams.
 South Carolina then reached its highest CFP ranking ever and its highest AP ranking since 2014, at No. 19 and No. 20, respectively.

-In the 2022 Gator Bowl, Rattler and the Gamecocks lost to No. 21 Notre Dame, 38–45, finishing the season 8–5 and ranked No. 23, the program's first finish in the AP Poll since 2013.
+In the 2022 Gator Bowl, Rattler and the Gamecocks lost to No. 21 Notre Dame 45–38 in a competitive game, finishing the season 8–5 and ranked No. 23, the program's first finish in the AP Poll since 2013, when they finished No. 4.

 On January 10, 2023, Rattler announced he would return to South Carolina for 2023.

+2023

+Rattler led South Carolina to a 5–7 record in 2023, throwing a career-high 3,186 yards and 275 completions while doing so.
+His 2023 season was described as "one of the best quarterback seasons in school history" and Rattler was described as being "among the country’s best signal-callers".

+Rattler declared for the 2024 NFL draft following the season, finishing fifth in career passing yards and first in career completion percentage at South Carolina.
+He played in the 2024 Senior Bowl and was named its MVP.